vishwas-r/Export-CanvasJS-Chart-Data-as-CSV/README.md

 # Export CanvasJS Chart Data as CSV

-This plugin allows you to export and save CanvasJS Chart's data as CSV.
+This is a plugin for CanvasJS Charts that allows you to export and save CanvasJS Chart's data as CSV.

 ## CanvasJS
 CanvasJS is an HTML5 & JavaScript based Charting Library that runs on all modern devices including iPhone, Android, Desktops, etc. Charts are beautiful and API is very simple to use.